reactiflux/reactiflux.com/pages/transcripts/andrew-clark.md

 ----

-**Q:** Hi Andrew!
+<a name="hi-andrew-rendertostring-server-rendering" href="#hi-andrew-rendertostring-server-rendering">#</a> **Q:** Hi Andrew!
 Is renderToString / server rendering going to change much with Fiber?
 I know Sebastian mentioned adding / replacing with streaming support but I'm curious what the the plan for that is before v16. (we are heavily dependent on recursive, async renderToString calls in https://github.com/ericclemmons/react-resolver, so curious how fiber will affect). - *nathanael*

 **A:** I can't comment much on this because we haven't really decided.
 Streaming rendering is definitely an area of interest.
 But once we make more progress, we'll likely post an issue or PR to GitHub :smiley:

 ----

-**Q:** What do you think about reactXP?
+<a name="think-reactxp-facebook-planning-comeup" href="#think-reactxp-facebook-planning-comeup">#</a> **Q:** What do you think about reactXP?
 Is facebook planning to comeup with something similar to reactxp? - *shubham*

 **A:** I don't know much about React XP other than what I got from skimming through the docs a few days ago, but I think it's awesome that a company like Microsoft is investing so many resources into the React ecosystem.
 Projects like that (and stuff like React VR) make it clear that the scope of React goes way beyond building web apps.
 Exciting times!

 ----

-**Q:** Are function components still slower than class components and if so, will that change? - *pluma*
+<a name="function-components-still-slower-class" href="#function-components-still-slower-class">#</a> **Q:** Are function components still slower than class components and if so, will that change? - *pluma*

 **A:** I wouldn't say functional components are slower, but one disadvantage is that they don't have shouldComponentUpdate.
 It's likely we'll add something like this for Fiber (it's currently implemented in master; not sure if it will make it to the final release) because shouldComponentUpdate will be crucial for dealing with starvation in async Fiber.
 But if you're just comparing a non-SCU class component to a non-SCU functional component, the functional component is actually slightly more lightweight because there are fewer checks to perform.
 And there will be additional optimizations we can make in the future.

 ----

-**Q:** Fiber has a reputation for being very complex (rightfully), what do you think are the primary sources of complexity in Fiber? - *Aweary*
+<a name="fiber-reputation-complex-rightfully-think" href="#fiber-reputation-complex-rightfully-think">#</a> **Q:** Fiber has a reputation for being very complex (rightfully), what do you think are the primary sources of complexity in Fiber? - *Aweary*

 **A:** Much of the complexity of Fiber comes from the fact that we don't use the JavaScript stack.
 We re-implement it using our own data structures (called, tada, fibers).
 And there's lots of mutation and code that doesn't resemble the type of code you might be used to seeing in JavaScript.
 I think once you get used to it, the relatively low number of abstractions makes it easy to dive into a specific slice of the code and make changes.
 But there's definitely a learning curve.
 It also takes a while to figure out the best way to debug Fiber; infinite loop when are common.
 I want to update my React Fiber Architecture doc some time soon to make it easier to onboard new contributors.
 I've given in-person codebase overviews a few times and it reinforced for me just how much stuff there is to take in when you're first getting started.

 ----

-**Q:** What are the plans for mixins with class components? - *thesbros*
+<a name="plans-mixins-class-components-thesbros" href="#plans-mixins-class-components-thesbros">#</a> **Q:** What are the plans for mixins with class components? - *thesbros*

 **A:** We have no plans to add mixins to class components.
 Dan wrote a great post about the various problems with mixins that I'll refer you to: https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html